Arlee, Montana: Geography

 Arlee is in southern Lake County in the Jocko Valley.
 U.S. Route 93 and Montana Highway 200 pass through the community together, leading northwest 10 mi to Ravalli and south 17 mi to Interstate 90 at Wye.
 Polson, the Lake county seat, is 43 mi north of Arlee via US 93.

 According to the United States Census Bureau, the Arlee CDP has a total area of 16.8 km2, of which 8682 sqm, or 0.05%, are water.
-The Jocko River passes through the northeast side of the community, flowing northwest past Ravalli to the Flathead River at Dixon.
+The Jocko River passes through the northeast side of the community, flowing northwest past Ravalli to the Flathead River at Sčilíp.
 Via the Flathead River, it is part of the Clark Fork and Columbia River watershed.